nortikin/sverchok/README.md

 ###Troubleshooting Installation Errors

+If you are installing from a release zip, please be aware that if it contains a folder named `sverchok-master.x.y.z`, you will need to rename that folder to `sverchok-master` because folder names with dots are not valid python package names.
+But it's best to just name it `sverchok`.

+During install from preferences, if an error is raised - close and run blender again and activate sverchok.

-In case Sverchok fails to install, we've compiled a list of reasons and known resolutions [here](http://nikitron.cc.ua/sverch/html/installation.html).
+In case Sverchok still fails to install, we've compiled a list of reasons and known resolutions [here](http://nikitron.cc.ua/sverch/html/installation.html).
 Please let us know if you encounter other installation issues.
-If you are installing from a release zip, please be aware that it contains a folder named `sverchok-master.x.y.z`, you will need to rename that folder to `sverchok-master` because folder names with dots are not valid python package names.
-During install from preferences, if rise an error - close and run blender again and activate sverchok than.
-It can help.

 If you update with update button in sverchok panel it can rise error in case of renaming folder, so follow [this](https://github.com/nortikin/sverchok/issues/669)

 ###Contact and Credit